seanpm2001/AI2001_Docs/Docs/Datasets/Types/Source_Code/!OldVersions/README/English/USA/README.txt

 Source Code datasets are used for various computer programming tasks.

-As of 2023, Friday, May 12th, there are only `15` source code datasets, with many more coming in the coming months.
+As of 2023, Saturday, May 13th, there are only `17` source code datasets, with many more coming in the coming months.
 They include: <!-- The word 'only' will be used, until there are at least 25 datasets !-->

 <details open><summary><p lang="en"><b><u>Click/tap here to expand/collapse this listing</u></b></p></summary>